peerkar/liferay-gsearch/README.md

 Please change the index name in the sample (liferay-20116) to correspond to your company id.

-Please also note that this mapping chnage might fail if you have already suggestions in the index.
+Please also note that this mapping change might fail if you have already suggestions in the index.
 The best way is to do this right after reindexing.

 ```
 curl -XPUT 'localhost:9200/liferay-20116/_mapping/querySuggestion?pretty' -H 'Content-Type: application/json' -d'